hishamelbaz/big-mac/README.md

 ### [Homebrew](https://brew.sh/)

-Homebrew is a very useful MacOSx package manager which can be accessed from terminal.
+Homebrew is a very useful macOS package manager which can be accessed from terminal.

 To install it open terminal and run this command: